Laura and Bryan Moore of Peoria, AZ, believe the best cardiac care in the world is worth traveling for.

 Lilly is now an active 4-year-old who loves riding bikes and playing with her older sister, Alex.
 “Lilly is flourishing,” says Laura.
 “She loves people, she loves life — she’s a joy.”

 Lilly’s CHOP team works with her pediatric cardiologist in Arizona to manage her follow-up care, and Lilly will continue to come to CHOP once a year for checkups with Dr. Szwast.
-When she’s a little older, she’ll enroll in the Single Ventricle Survivorship Program, which has provided care for more than 400 patients — many of whom, like Lilly, travel to CHOP from outside the Philadelphia area.
+When she’s a little older, she’ll enroll in the Single Ventricle Survivorship Clinic, part of the Child and Adolescent Mood Program (CHAMP), which has provided care for more than 400 patients — many of whom, like Lilly, travel to CHOP from outside the Philadelphia area.

 “We want her to have the best care and the best sets of eyes on her,” says Laura.